 Yes, you will hear countless women tell you they went into labor at 37 weeks.
 And this is great.
 It might end up being you, too!
 But if it isn’t, you don’t want to assume every day on from 37 weeks that this might be the day.
 Assume your due date will be the day.
-Even though a very small percentage of women deliver on their due date—around 5 percent—it is better to overshoot rather than undershoot.
+Even though a tiny percentage of women deliver on their due date—around 5 percent—it is better to overshoot rather than undershoot.
 And it is very common for first-time mothers to go beyond their due date.
 (However, do have a hospital bag packed and baby stuff ready at home from 36 weeks should you be surprised.)
 If you are past your due date and ready to meet your new baby, here are natural ways to try and induce labor.

 2. Meditate daily on the fact that the longer your baby stays in the oven, the healthier he or she will be.

 I am always so focused on being done with pregnancy and wanting to hold my baby that I often forget to focus on how much healthier it is for baby to stay in me until they decide they are ready to come out!
 Babies born before 39 weeks have more trouble regulating body temp, have less-developed brains, and are more likely to be readmitted to the hospital for other reasons than a baby born at term!
 So it is not hurting baby to remain in you.
 It’s helping them!
 You may just have a few extra stretch marks to show for it!

 3. Do not put your life on pause.